tversteeg/emplace/README.md

 Run `emplace clean` and select the packages you want to be cleaned, they won't be removed from your system.

+### Creating and modifying config files
+Run `emplace config --new` to create a new config and configure the repository or `emplace config --path` to retrieve the path to the configuration file
 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):